top of page

 • Please ensure baking is as cool as possible – cutting warm cakes is a bit of a nightmare.

-64. A photograph of wildlife in Stretton
+64. A photograph of nature in Stretton

 65. Landscape photograph taken in Stretton